azercephi/AmazingGrace/README.txt

 consider edge cases in the first iterative approach.
 Next, Jessica and Lucy outlined in pseudocode a recursive approach to minimax to allow for more than two plays in the future.
 After implementing and debugging it together, they began to play around with parameters to beat other players and optimize.
+Jessica implemented alpha-beta pruning, and Lucy  tried  to improve the heuristic.

 Improvements made to AI: